 The twitching can often be very disruptive - sometimes beyond "annoying" - and many people find that the spasms cause them further stress about their health or their anxiety.

-Controlling these twitches isn't easy, because your nerves are automatic and when they fire they cannot be stopped.
+Controlling these twitches isn't easy, because your nerves typically function automatically and when they fire they cannot be stopped.
 Controlling your entire nervous system could actually be dangerous if it were possible, because you need to make sure that your nervous system works automatically in order to keep yourself alive.

 But there are some ways to potentially decrease the frequency and severity of these spasms.
-Ideas include:
+Possible options include:

-- Hydrate, Electrolytes, Magnesium – There are several mild health issues that can lead to spasms, and what's interesting is that there is some evidence that anxiety can contribute to all of them.
-For reasons that are unclear, anxiety may reduce hydration, electrolyte, and magnesium levels in the body.
-All 3 of those have been shown to create spasms, so making sure you're getting enough of those can be helpful.
+- Hydrate, Electrolytes, Magnesium There are several mild health issues that can lead to spasms, and what's interesting is that there is some evidence that anxiety can contribute to all of them.
+For reasons that are unclear, anxiety is potentially linked to dehydration and imbalances of electrolyte and magnesium supplies in the body.
+All 3 of these factors are also potentially linked to muscular spasms, so making sure you're getting enough of those can be helpful.

-But since spasms will always continue to occur if you still suffer from anxiety, you're going to need to make sure that you're also committed to controlling your anxiety forever.
+But since spasms will always continue to occur if you still suffer from anxiety, you're going to need to make sure that you're also committed to controlling your underlying anxiety disorder.